The Data Center Rundown

 United Kingdom AI infrastructure strategy

-The United Kingdom government is investing 45 million in a new artificial intelligence supercomputer, designated 'Sunrise,' to be operational this summer at the UKAEA's Culham campus for modeling nuclear fusion physics.
+The United Kingdom government is allocating £45 million to acquire a new artificial intelligence-driven supercomputer, named 'Sunrise,' which is slated to be operational this summer at the UK Atomic Energy Authority's Culham campus for complex nuclear fusion simulations.

 Read at The Register→